UC San Diego Health Lung Transplant Program

 “I always wanted to be a mom.
 As a lung transplant recipient, I knew the risks, and I was willing to do whatever was necessary to safely bring a child into this world.
 When I look into my daughter Nadia’s eyes, I know how fortunate I am.

-Dr. Gordon Yung, to my high-risk OB/GYN team, I once again received the same remarkable and compassionate care I did a decade ago, but this time, instead of receiving the gift of lungs, I received the gift of delivering a beautiful baby.
+“From my pulmonologist, Dr. Gordon Yung, to my high-risk OB/GYN team, I once again received the same remarkable and compassionate care I did a decade ago, but this time, instead of receiving the gift of lungs, I received the gift of delivering a beautiful baby.
 This team has given me new life in so many ways.”